RippleForms/RippleForms/README.md

  ## Known Issues
  - Can only accept XRP
  - Not secure.
 Currently you need to copy paste your wallet address to make the form payable.
 Working on this.
 Will make the user sign and connect wallet
  - Apps script makes the sheet visible to everyone with link.
-Will make this secure by making Google Sheets read the sheet
+Will make this secure by making only Google Sheets API read the sheet
  - Buggy sometimes.
 While reading the total XRP, sometimes it doesn't take in the whole amount.
 Working on this.